You are here

 - All applicable PEERRS training requirements have been met.

 - All export control issues have been resolved, if applicable.
-(An ORSP Project Representative may grant an exception, in limited circumstances and if allowed by the sponsor, after consulting with the U-M Export Control Officer.)
+(An ORSP PR may grant an exception, in limited circumstances and if allowed by the sponsor, after consulting with the U-M Export Control Officer.)

-In addition, ORSP will advise the requesting unit of any potential restrictions on openness that would require a Supplementary Proposal Approval Form (PAF-R) under SPG 303.01, if known at the time of the request, and will only proceed with the hardship authorization with the appropriate approval in place.
+In addition, ORSP will advise the requesting unit of any potential restrictions on openness that would require a Publication Request - Project Team Impact in the Agreement Acceptance Review process in eRPM under SPG 303.01, if known at the time of the request, and will only proceed with the hardship authorization with the appropriate approval in place.

-Any changes in the applicability or status of the above compliance factors must be reported immediately to the responsible ORSP Project Representative.
+Any changes in the applicability or status of the above compliance factors must be reported immediately to the responsible ORSP PR.
 ORSP reserves the right to revoke a hardship if a previously unidentified compliance factor is reported to be newly applicable.
 Federal sanctions may also apply.